Critycal1/HAChickenCoop/README.md

 <img src="https://i.imgur.com/UQZohLw.jpg" width="400">

 The scale updates the rudimentary database in Home Assistant and the more detailed database in Notion.<br>
+It communicates with Home Assistant via MQTT as well.
+It has an UI which guides the user through the weighing process.<br>
 Its casing is 3d-printed and the technical specs are the following:

 - Wemos D1 Mini (ESP8266)